 A Breath of Fresh Air: The Benefits of Playing Outside

 Remember those days you spent as a child playing outside until it was dark?
-If you’re anything like us, you probably spent hours biking, running around in the backyard, kicking a football around or jumping on your trampoline with your friends!
+If kids today are anything like us, they probably spend hours biking, running around in the backyard, kicking a football around or jumping on a trampoline with their friends!

 A Breath of Fresh Air

 Outdoor play allows kids to develop their physical skills and of course, get fresh air and healthy exercise.
 With childhood obesity rates on the rise, playing outside can help children burn energy and stay healthy.
 The best part is you don’t need to keep them focused on a specific sport, kids will make up their own games running around outside.
 And they won’t even think of it as exercise!

 Unfortunately, kids are spending more and more time indoors than outside in the fresh air.
 Here are some of the benefits of outdoor play!

 Benefits of Outdoor Play